-Students may select elective courses in public administration or other fields such as architecture, business, city and regional planning, civil engineering, computer science, design, environmental engineering, humanities, psychology, social sciences, or law.
+Students may select elective courses in public policy and administration or other fields such as architecture, business, city and regional planning, civil engineering, computer science, design, environmental engineering, humanities, psychology, social sciences, or law.

 - Completed Online Application

-- A one-page professional statement of goals and objectives
+- A one-page statement of purpose, with goals and objectives

-Scholarships: Applicants to the Master of Public Administration program for fall 2020 (except Chicago Police and Fire Department applicants, as noted below) are eligible for a 35 percent scholarship ($5,084 per semester for 9 credit hours).
+Applicants to the Master of Public Administration program (except Chicago Police and Fire Department applicants, as noted below) are eligible for the Stuart M.P.A.
+Scholarship, which is a 35 percent tuition scholarship.